When it comes to moving audiences, your most important element is your opening. Here's how to start a speech powerfully and successfully every time!

 - Testimony or success story

-Want some examples?
-Here are some of the best, all illustrating grabbers listed above:
+How about a few examples?
+Here are four great openings that illustrate some of the grabbers listed above: